AgentMC/Sao19/Translate/En/Part1.md

 "Well, you didn’t think that we plan to discharge all twenty thermal elements at the same time, which will clearly blow out the entire thing, did you!?
 This is done similar to a cathedral elevator."

-"Yup, since the nozzle is adjustable and initially sealed, you can raise or lower the pressure in the venison.
+"Yup, since the nozzle is adjustable and initially sealed, you can raise or lower the pressure with the flow of aerial elements.
 Nothing is better to fly the skies than the explosive power of a thermal element..."

 Finally smiling, Kirito turned around.